Benedict the Moor: Life

 Benedict was born to Cristoforo and Diana Manasseri, Africans who were taken as slaves in the early 16th century to San Fratello (also known as San Fradello or San Philadelphio), a small town near Messina, Sicily.
-They were given Italian names and later converted to Christianity.
+They were given Italian names, and later converted to Christianity.
 The Italian "il Moro" for "the dark-skinned" has been interpreted as referring to Moorish heritage.
 Because of his appearance, Benedict was also called Æthiops or Niger (both referring to black skin color and not the modern-day countries).

 Benedict's parents were granted freedom for their son before his birth because of their "loyal service".
 Like most peasants, Benedict did not attend any school and was illiterate.
 During his youth, he worked as a shepherd and was quick to give what he had earned to the poor.
 When he was 21 years old, he was publicly insulted for his color.
 His forbearance at this time was noted by the leader of an independent group of hermits on nearby Monte Pellegrino, who followed the Rule for hermit life written by Francis of Assisi.
 Benedict was quickly invited to join that community, and shortly thereafter he gave up all his earthly possessions and joined them.
 He served as the cook for the community and at the age of twenty-eight succeeded Jerome Lanze as leader of the group.

 In 1564 Pope Pius IV disbanded independent communities of hermits, ordering them to attach themselves to an established religious Order, in this case, the Order of Friars Minor.
 Once a friar of the Order, Benedict was assigned to Palermo to the Franciscan Friary of St. Mary of Jesus.
-He started at the friary as a cook, but, showing the degree of his advancement in the spiritual life, he was soon appointed as the master of novices, and later as Guardian of the community, although he was a lay brother rather than a priest, and was illiterate.
+He started at the friary as a cook, but was soon appointed as the master of novices, and later as Guardian of the community, although he was a lay brother rather than a priest, and was illiterate.

-Benedict accepted the promotion, and successfully helped the order adopt a stricter version of the Franciscan Rule of life.
-He was widely respected for his deep, intuitive understanding of theology and Scripture, and was often sought for counseling.
+Benedict accepted the promotion, and successfully helped the order adopt a stricter version of the Franciscan Rule.
+He was widely respected for his deep, intuitive understanding of theology and scripture, and was often sought for counseling.
 He also had a reputation as a healer of the sick.
 Combined, these characteristics continued to draw many visitors to him.
 As he enjoyed cooking, he returned to kitchen duty in his later years.

 Benedict died at the age of 65 and, it is claimed, on the very day and hour which he had predicted.
-At the entrance of his cell in the Franciscan friary of St. Mary of Jesus, there is a plaque with the inscription: "This is the cell where Saint Benedict lived", and the dates of his birth and death – 1524 and 1589.
+At the entrance of his cell in the Franciscan friary of St. Mary of Jesus there is a plaque with the inscription: "This is the cell where Saint Benedict lived", and the dates of his birth and death – 1524 and 1589.
 Other sources list the year of his birth as 1526.
-In a New York Times review of the 2012 exhibit, Revealing the African Presence in Renaissance Europe, at the Walters Art Gallery in Baltimore, Maryland, his birth date is given as 1526.